avsteele/C_Programming_Notes/site/1-Introduction.md

 }
 ```

-Now the function has one extra statement on line 3 that defines a new variable called `addMe`.
-With this line we are telling the computer, `I want to store an integer value in the name addMe`.
-Now later if we want to use that value we can write `addMe` and will get the same result as putting that value there.
+Now the function has one extra statement on line 3 that **defines** a new variable called `addMe`.
+With this line we are telling the computer, `I want to store an integer value in the name addMe, set it to 5 initally`.
+Later if we want to use that value we can write `addMe` and it will be the same same result as putting the value there.

 The rules for valid names of variables are basically are the same as functions.
 That is: names can contain all letters, some numbers and symbols, but can't start with a number.
 Just like with function names, variable names Names don't effect how they are used.
 Name things whatever you like but try to make the name meaningful.